CENOS-Platform/cenos-docs-antennas/docs/geometry-creation.md

 ### On volumes

 In some cases **it is beneficial to create a sketch on an already created volume**, for example, PCB antennas.
-Once you have created a 3D volume, for example, a box, you can select one surface on which to create you sketch.
+Once you have created a 3D volume, for example, a box, you can select one surface on which to create your sketch.

 :::note
 The geometry you create will be partitioned upon sending it to CENOS, which means that **sketches created on top of volumes will appear as separate surfaces in CENOS**!